labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step12.md

 # Exercise 2.25: Making dictionaries

 Remember how the `dict()` function can easily make a dictionary if you have a sequence of key names and values?
-Let’s make a dictionary from the column headers:
+Let's make a dictionary from the column headers:

 ```python
 >>> headers